ultralytics/yolov3/README.md

 - `torch`
 - `opencv-python`

-# Running
+# Training

 Run `train.py` to begin training.
-Each epoch trains on 120,000 images from the train and validate sets, and validates on 5000 images in the validation set.
+Each epoch trains on 120,000 images from the train and validate COCO sets, and tests on 5000 images from the validation set.
 An Nvidia GTX 1080 Ti will run about 16 epochs per day.
 Loss plots for the bounding boxes, objectness and class confidence should appear similar to results shown here (coming soon)
 ![Alt](https://github.com/ultralytics/yolov3/blob/master/data/coco_training_loss.png "training loss")

+# Inference

 Checkpoints will be saved in `/checkpoints` directory.
 Run `detect.py` to apply trained weights to an image, such as `zidane.jpg` from the `data/samples` folder, shown here.
 ![Alt](https://github.com/ultralytics/yolov3/blob/master/data/zidane_result.jpg "example")

+# Testing

 Run `test.py` to test the latest checkpoint on the 5000 validation images.
 Joseph Redmon's official YOLOv3 weights produce a mAP of .581 using this method, compared to .579 in his paper.